Premier (NASDAQ:PINC) Releases FY 2023 Earnings Guidance

 Wall Street Analysts Forecast Growth

-A number of equities analysts have weighed in on the company.
-Canaccord Genuity Group lifted their price objective on Premier from $44.00 to $46.00 and gave the company a buy rating in a research note on Wednesday, August 17th.
-Benchmark lifted their price objective on Premier from $44.00 to $46.00 and gave the company a buy rating in a research note on Wednesday, August 24th.
-StockNews.com lowered Premier from a strong-buy rating to a buy rating in a research note on Thursday, August 18th.
-Credit Suisse Group raised their target price on Premier from $35.00 to $38.00 and gave the company an underperform rating in a research report on Wednesday, August 17th.
-Finally, Canaccord Genuity Group raised their target price on Premier from $44.00 to $46.00 in a research report on Wednesday, August 17th.
-Two research analysts have rated the stock with a sell rating, one has assigned a hold rating and six have given a buy rating to the company.
-According to MarketBeat.com, the stock has a consensus rating of Hold and a consensus target price of $42.83.
+PINC has been the topic of a number of recent analyst reports.
+Credit Suisse Group upped their target price on Premier from $35.00 to $38.00 and gave the company an underperform rating in a research report on Wednesday, August 17th.
+StockNews.com lowered Premier from a strong-buy rating to a buy rating in a research report on Thursday, August 18th.
+Canaccord Genuity Group upped their target price on Premier from $44.00 to $46.00 in a research report on Wednesday, August 17th.
+Canaccord Genuity Group upped their target price on Premier from $44.00 to $46.00 and gave the company a buy rating in a research report on Wednesday, August 17th.
+Finally, TheStreet lowered Premier from a b rating to a c+ rating in a research report on Tuesday.
+Two research analysts have rated the stock with a sell rating, one has assigned a hold rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company has a consensus rating of Hold and a consensus target price of $42.83.

 Institutional Investors Weigh In On Premier

-Institutional investors have recently bought and sold shares of the company.
-Captrust Financial Advisors boosted its holdings in shares of Premier by 48.5% during the 2nd quarter.
-Captrust Financial Advisors now owns 1,362 shares of the company’s stock worth $49,000 after purchasing an additional 445 shares during the last quarter.
-Credit Suisse AG boosted its holdings in shares of Premier by 0.9% during the 2nd quarter.
-Credit Suisse AG now owns 113,233 shares of the company’s stock worth $4,039,000 after purchasing an additional 1,016 shares during the last quarter.
-Advisor Group Holdings Inc. boosted its holdings in shares of Premier by 25.0% during the 1st quarter.
-Advisor Group Holdings Inc. now owns 5,759 shares of the company’s stock worth $204,000 after purchasing an additional 1,150 shares during the last quarter.
-LPL Financial LLC boosted its holdings in shares of Premier by 24.9% during the 2nd quarter.
-LPL Financial LLC now owns 8,029 shares of the company’s stock worth $286,000 after purchasing an additional 1,602 shares during the last quarter.
-Finally, Hsbc Holdings PLC boosted its holdings in shares of Premier by 12.2% during the 1st quarter.
-Hsbc Holdings PLC now owns 15,526 shares of the company’s stock worth $556,000 after purchasing an additional 1,686 shares during the last quarter.
-68.18% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Captrust Financial Advisors raised its position in shares of Premier by 48.5% during the 2nd quarter.
+Captrust Financial Advisors now owns 1,362 shares of the company’s stock valued at $49,000 after acquiring an additional 445 shares in the last quarter.
+Credit Suisse AG grew its stake in Premier by 0.9% during the 2nd quarter.
+Credit Suisse AG now owns 113,233 shares of the company’s stock worth $4,039,000 after buying an additional 1,016 shares during the last quarter.
+Advisor Group Holdings Inc. grew its stake in Premier by 25.0% during the 1st quarter.
+Advisor Group Holdings Inc. now owns 5,759 shares of the company’s stock worth $204,000 after buying an additional 1,150 shares during the last quarter.
+LPL Financial LLC grew its stake in Premier by 24.9% during the 2nd quarter.
+LPL Financial LLC now owns 8,029 shares of the company’s stock worth $286,000 after buying an additional 1,602 shares during the last quarter.
+Finally, Hsbc Holdings PLC grew its stake in Premier by 12.2% during the 1st quarter.
+Hsbc Holdings PLC now owns 15,526 shares of the company’s stock worth $556,000 after buying an additional 1,686 shares during the last quarter.
+68.18% of the stock is owned by institutional investors and hedge funds.

 Premier, Inc, together with its subsidiaries, operates as a healthcare improvement company in the United States.
 It operates in two segments, Supply Chain Services and Performance Services.
 The Supply Chain Services segment offers its members with an access to a range of products and services, including medical and surgical products, pharmaceuticals, laboratory supplies, capital equipment, information technology, facilities and construction, and food and nutritional products, as well as purchased services, such as clinical engineering and workforce solutions.